swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/Metadata.md

 ### Usage in documentation comments

-If you wish, you can specify `@Metadata` configuration in documentation comments for the following customizations:
+You can specify `@Metadata` configuration in documentation comments for the following customizations:

 - ``Available``
 - ``CustomMetadata``